I had a full conversation with a stranger on the phone. Unknowingly, of course. I thought it was my grandfather.

 So I did end up chatting with my real grandfather, which was a lot more natural and comforting.
 But both my brother and I are very weirded out by the fact that we both had conversations with some random guy.

 I mean, it was harmless and Dad figures that we probably made that guy’s day.
-It was just very odd how this guy didn’t find it weird, or stop the conversation when I said my name or hung up.
+It was just very odd how this guy didn’t find it weird or stop the conversation/hang up when I said my name.